cmoserj/Potions-Model/README.md

 To run the visualizer, launch `Viz_Server.py` and specify which network you are using in the fifth line of code.
 Alter the `model_params` as specified in the comments.

-To run the batchrunner, launch `BatchRunner.py` and specify which network you are using the second line of code.
+To run the batchrunner, launch `BatchRunner.py` and specify which network you are using in the second line of code.
 Alter the `model_params` as specified in the comments.

 For using your own real world networks, alter which network you are using in `lines 47-55` of `Model_RWNetworks.py`.
 For batchruns, use `BatchRunnerRW.py`.